 What happens when a spouse dies and there is no Will?
-There is a common, but mistaken, belief that when a spouse dies without leaving a Last Will, the surviving spouse inherits all of the deceased spouse’s property.
-Community property laws, like those in Texas, which include marital property and inheritance rules, have traditionally extended greater protection to women and spouses,* however the rules are not as broad as widely believed.
+There is a common, but mistaken, belief that when a spouse dies without leaving a Last Will, the surviving spouse inherits all of the deceased spouse’s estate.
+Community property laws in Texas and other states have historically provided broader property rights to spouses, particularly married women, however the inheritance rights of the surviving spouse are not as broad as widely believed.*

 When there is no Will, separate property in the estate – property owned before marriage or acquired by gift or inheritance during marriage – is usually divided between the surviving spouse and children, or other heirs at law.
 If the deceased spouse is survived by children, the surviving spouse will co-own separate property with the children.